timpetri/timpetri.com/about.markdown

 My name is Tim Petri.
 I live in NYC and work as a software engineer at Google.

 I studied computer science at Worcester Polytechnic Institute.
-While at shcool, I interned at Carbon Black (later acquired by VMWare) and Microsoft.
+While at school, I interned at Carbon Black (later acquired by VMWare) and Microsoft.

 At the moment, I'm working on bringing the best of Google's visual understanding [to the web](https://9to5google.com/2022/01/14/how-to-search-any-image-on-chrome-desktop-using-google-lens/).